kevinlin1/absurdle/README.md

 ### Question 1

+This week's lessons introduced associative collections such as sets and maps.
+It's helpful to distinguish between **being a client** of a data type versus **being an implementer** of a data type.

+Does this assignment focus more on being a client or more on being an implementer?

+- [ ] Being a client of associative collections.
+- [ ] Being an implementer of associative collections.

+### Question 2

 In the example with 4-letter words, we described what happens when the manager has the target words *cool, else, flew, ibex*.

 When the player guesses "beta", the manager chooses between the following possible patterns.